nginx.conf 2016 is only two months away! The early bird rate is still available until Friday, July 22, so sign up today.

 - Day 3: Friday, September 9 – NGINX trainer extraordinaire James Tacker will lead NGINX Fundamentals training in the morning and NGINX Advanced in the afternoon.
 In the other track, NGINX Chief Architect Chris Stetson will offer training in the NGINX Microservices Reference Architecture.
 In hands‑on labs, attendees will learn how to create an NGINX proxy to a microservices application and load balance traffic using the Fabric and Router Mesh models.

 The next post in this series will talk about sessions being offered by NGINX partners, customers, and industry experts at nginx.conf 2016.
-Also, don’t forget to look for our upcoming blog posts about introductory topics, API-related sessions, and late adds to the conference calendar.
 Use your early bird discount now!